Why Shifting Global Markets Are Boosting Demand for Michigan Asparagus

 Greiner says the warm temperatures in April started the crop earlier than normal, which was then followed up by multiple frosts for about two weeks.

-“Typically, Michigan asparagus harvest starts around the May 8 to 10 timeframe, so we’re not too far off from normal overall,” she says.
-“But because of that early warm-up, the asparagus had already started emerging.”
+“Typically, Michigan asparagus harvest starts around the May 8-10 time frame, so we’re not too far off from normal overall,” she says.
+“But because of that early warmup, the asparagus had already started emerging.”

-Greiner says her farm started harvesting April 27, which is early, but the asparagus had emerged and she didn’t want to lose what was already up.
+Greiner says her farm started harvesting early on April 27, but the asparagus had emerged and she didn’t want to lose what was already up.

 Riley says while his farm was hit by the April frost and then colder temperatures in early May, “the overall impact on yields has been minimal.”